robertoseidenberg/RCCPeakableImageView/Readme.md

 ## RCCPeakableImageView
----

-Implementation of the concept of "peekable" thumbnail images shown at the [Flag Kickstarter Project](https://www.kickstarter.com/projects/1306413684/flag-the-app-that-prints-and-mails-your-photos-for)
+Implementation of a "peekable" thumbnail image as shown at the [Flag Kickstarter Project](https://www.kickstarter.com/projects/1306413684/flag-the-app-that-prints-and-mails-your-photos-for)

 ![ ](Documentation/images/imageview.gif)